Snow White Waffle Plant Care

 Snow white waffle plants are sensitive to cold temperatures and frost.
 When the winter months roll around, it’s important to protect your plant from freezing temperatures.
 If your plant is located outdoors and frost is in the forecast, bring it indoors to a warmer location until the cold spell passes.
 If you live in an area with mild winters, you can cover your plant with a frost blanket or move it to a sheltered spot to provide some protection from frost.

-See also Pink Princess Plant Care
+See also Purple Waffle Plant Care

 Reducing Watering